TNC Archive 2019

-Hi Nina, thanks for talking to TNC, how is everything going?
+Hi Nina, thanks for talking to The New Current, how is everything going?

 Your classic film Queen of Diamonds has enjoyed a re-release after being restored what has it been like for you to revisit this film?